 Skyhawk Softball | Donley Canary - Head Coach

-Donley Canary guided the UT Martin softball team to its second Ohio Valley Conference regular season championship, OVC Tournament title and NCAA Regional since 2009.
-En route he won his 370th career game and the Skyhawks marched to their tenth OVC tournament in the past 11 years.
+Donley Canary enters his 13th season at the helm of the Skyhawks.
+Canary guided the UT Martin softball team to its second Ohio Valley Conference regular season championship, OVC Tournament title and NCAA Regional since 2009 before finding himself in the 2013 OVC Tournament championship game.
+Amongst numerous team accomplishments, he won his 400th career game on April 20, 2013 and the Skyhawks marched to their 11th OVC tournament in the past 12 years.

-In the past 11 seasons, Canary has not only become the program’s all-time winningest coach, but also transformed the Skyhawk softball team into a respected and perennial OVC contender.
+In the past 12 seasons, Canary has not only become the program’s all-time winningest coach, but also transformed the Skyhawk softball team into a respected and perennial OVC contender.
 Canary guided the program to its first-ever OVC Tournament title and NCAA Tournament berth in 2009 and its first OVC regular season championship in 2010.
-Now after 11 seasons, Canary sports a 370-269-1 won-loss-tie record and his teams have advanced to the OVC tournament as the No. 1 seed twice, No. 3 seed three times and No. 4 seed three times, plus once as a No. 2 and No. 5 seed.
-Canary has coached 65 All-OVC selections in his 11 seasons.
-Twenty-one of those have been named to the All-OVC First Team, 18 were named All-OVC Second Team, three were All-OVC Honorable Mentions along with 20 named to the OVC All-Tournament Team, including two OVC Tournament MVPs.
-Canary has also had 17 OVC All-Newcomer team members which was newly created for the 2006 season.
+Now after 12 seasons, Canary sports a 407-289-1 won-loss-tie record and his teams have advanced to the OVC tournament as the No. 1 seed twice, No. 3 seed three times and No. 4 seed three times, twice as a No. 5 seed and once as a No. 2 seed.
+Canary has coached 68 All-OVC selections in his 12 seasons.
+Twenty-two of those have been named to the All-OVC First Team, 20 were named All-OVC Second Team, three were All-OVC Honorable Mentions along with 23 named to the OVC All-Tournament Team, including two OVC Tournament MVPs.
+Canary has also had 18 OVC All-Newcomer team members which was newly created for the 2006 season.